mguetlein/CheS-Mapper/README.md

 This git repository includes all 3d viewer related source code.

-The mapping and wizard code is provided in sub-directory: https://github.com/mguetlein/CMMapping
+The mapping and wizard code is provided in sub-project: https://github.com/mguetlein/CMMapping